IBM/aspera-cli/docs/README.erb.md

 - **Cumulative Hashes**:
   When an option of type `Hash` is set, the value is deep-merged to an existing or default value.
   Setting to `@none:` is equivalent to setting to `@json:{}`, i.e. an empty `Hash`.
-  This can be used to start from an empty value, and not used existing default value.
+  This can be used to start from an empty value, and not use the existing default value.

 Example: